YahooArchive/mojito/docs/dev_guide/topics/mojito_extensions.rst

 - **view engine** - The code used to apply data to a view.
 In Mojito, the view engine consists of a view engine addon.
 - **view engine addon** - The Mojito addon that compiles and renders templates.
-The addon typically relies on a rendering engine to compile and render view templates, but may include code to do the compilation and rendering.
+The addon typically relies on a rendering engine to compile and render templates, but may include code to do the compilation and rendering.
 - **rendering engine** - The rendering engine is typically an off-the-shelf technology, such as `Dust <http://akdubya.github.com/dustjs>`_, `Jade <http://jade-lang.com/>`_, or `EJS <http://embeddedjs.com/>`_, that renders the template into markup for an HTML page.
-- **view template** - The template file (chosen by the controller) that contains tags and HTML that is rendered into markup for an HTML page.
+- **template** - The template file (chosen by the controller) that contains tags and HTML that is rendered into markup for an HTML page.

 General Steps for Creating View Engines